 The LCFI website uses cookies only for anonymised website statistics and for ensuring our security, never for tracking or identifying you individually.
 To find out more, and to find out how we protect your personal information, please read our privacy policy.

-I believe that a technical field such as AI can contribute a great deal to our understanding of human existence, but only once it develops a much more flexible and reflexive relation to its own language, and to the experience of research and life that this language organizes.
-Phil Agre, Towards a critical technical practice: Lessons in trying to reform AI (1988)
+I believe that a technical field such as AI can contribute a great deal to our understanding of human existence, but only once it develops a much more flexible and reflexive relation to its own language and to the experience of research and life that this language organizes.

 References: